yusuftatli/memcached-api/README.md

 # Yemek sepeti In memory key-value store REST-API

-While developing the project, it was avoided to use external libraries.
+While developing the project, i avoided to use external libraries.

 ## Usage
 >deployed to Heroku